Build a more holistic understanding of biblical reconciliation by learning and serving in Chicago.

 Bridge Builders presents students with opportunities to spend time learning more about God's heart for the poor while serving alongside a variety of ministry sites around the great city of Chicago.

-This team of 15 students has a team fundraising goal of $7900 (which works out to about $525 per person).
-Fundraising will be a major part of the year for this team--which will tremendously help the financial bottom line!
+This team of 10 students has a team fundraising goal of $4,500 (about $450 per person).
+Fundraising will be a major part of the year for this team, which will tremendously help the financial bottom line!

 Who Should Participate